Initiative for Biogenic Value Creation and Smart Farming

 Nondestructive product evaluation and shelf life modeling

-From 2023, fluorescent tubes will have to be phased out and replaced by LED lighting.
-As light is a major factor in the shelf life of foodstuffs, this changes their optimum shelf life.
-The LED ZePElin project uses digital storage systems to document the resulting changes in quality, which form the basis for calculating shelf life models depending on the storage conditions.
-The results then indicate the conditions required for optimum shelf life.
+Since 2023, fluorescent tubes must be replaced by LEDs, which affects the shelf life of food.
+In the LED ZePElin project, digital storage systems document quality changes and calculate shelf life models based on the storage conditions.
+The results show the conditions for optimum shelf life.

 Legumes for Tempeh